 “I document stories to get them out there in the world: land rights in the Philippines, women’s rights in Uganda, reconciliation in Vanuatu… I love visual story telling.
 I love to parachute into someone else’s world and endeavour to be a trusted witness. ”

-graphic design Emrys Damon Miller & Jocelyn Mandryk
+art direction, graphic design & web code Emrys Damon Miller & Jocelyn Mandryk